-It’s not an opportunity to roll out the office iron maiden or other instrument of punishment though.
+It’s not an opportunity to roll out the office iron maiden or another instrument of punishment though.
 Reinforce correct behavior through passive internal communication channels like corporate screensavers or wallpapers.
 It’s the gentle yet official reminder of what expectations of everyone are.

 This can even be a positive force in the workplace, where the only water cooler talk is around how great it is to work there!

-Rumor, speculation and indiscreet water cooler talk feels innocuous, but can actually introduce very real negative influences into a workplace.
+Rumor, speculation, and indiscreet water cooler talk feels innocuous but can actually introduce very real negative influences into a workplace.

 Left unaddressed, they can spread so fast and so convincingly that they become synonymous with truth.

 Taking the front foot with effective internal communication can prevent this, without having to resort to hiding the water cooler.